-In our analysis of the experimental data, we included an offset for the build-up and decay fit as a free-fitting parameter.
-This was necessary as the first data point was acquired with some delay due to the time the spectrometer needs to load the data acquisition sequence after the separate saturation sequence (the start of a new experiment takes a few seconds).
-This leads to a higher polarization of the first acquired data point as can be seen in Fig. 4a (for the build-up simulation shown, the initial polarization of the first data point was set to the first experimental data point).
-Including this offset leads to very accurate (build-up) fits and, with it, an accurate RF correction.
-Including the offsets increases stability of the fits and corrections at the expense of larger uncertainties in the fitted parameters given the additional unknown.

-The measured enhancements depend on a thermalequilibrium measurement.
-Since the presented results compare the relative differences between measurements, the uncertainty in the thermal-equilibrium measurement does not affect the performance of the corrections.

-Furthermore, the conversion of the measured signal to enhancements depends on the flip angle.
+In our analysis of the experimental data, we included an offset for the build-up and decay fit as a free fitting parameter.
+This was necessary as the first data point of the acquisition is was acquired with some delay due to the time the spectrometer needs

+- 315 to load the data acquisition sequence after the separate saturation sequence (the loading start of a new experiment takes a few seconds).
+This leads to a higher polarization of the first acquired data point as can be seen in Fig. 4a (for the shown build-up simulation, the initial polarization of the first data point was set to the first data acquisition experimental data point).
+Including this offset leads to very accurate (build-up) fits and with it of the RF correction.
+Including the offsets increases stability of the fits and corrections at the expense of larger uncertainties in the fitted parameters given the additional unknown. - 320 The measured enhancements depend on a thermal equilibrium measurement.
+Since the presented results compare the relative differences between measurements, the uncertainty of the thermal equilibrium measurement does not affect the performance of the corrections.
+Furthermore, the conversion of the measured signal into enhancements depends on the flip angle.
 Uncertainty in the flip angles was not included in the calculation of the error bars.
-Another experimental complication causing differences between the experiments is represented by drifts in the microwave power and cryostat as well as sample temperature.
+Another experimental complication causing differences between the experiments are drifts in the microwave power and cryostat as well as sample temperature.
 However, these are difficult to quantify but can be observed experimentally.

-While our iterative correction approach permits data acquisition of hyperpolarized samples with a relatively high SNR given that larger RF flip angles can be used, it is noted that it remains limited to samples which can be described by a single compartment.
-A violation of this assumption would lead to erroneous parameter estimation.
-Spin noise spectroscopy (McCoy and Ernst, 1989; Pöschko et al., 2015, 2016) is not limited by such constraints and might represent an alternative to pulsed measurements although SNR and duration of the experiment need to be considered.
+While our iterative correction approach permits data acquisition of hyperpolarized samples with relatively high SNR given that larger RF flip angles can be used, it is noted that it remains limited to samples which can be described by a single compartment.
+Violation of this assumption would lead to erroneous parameter estimation.
+Spin noise spectroscopy (McCoy and Ernst, 1989 is not limited by such constraints and might represent an alternative to pulsed measurements although SNR and duration of the experiment need to be considered.